43+ Remote Learning Activities for K-12: 2026 Guide

 A research poster paired with a short walkthrough video becomes a concise, persuasive showcase.
 Students blend design choices with sharp narration to make findings stick.

 By tapping into familiar digital formats, these exercises teach students how to communicate concisely and adopt different perspectives.
-These simulations allow learners to engage with historical figures or literary themes through a contemporary, social-media-inspired lens.
+Simulations allow learners to engage with historical figures or literary themes through a contemporary lens.

 1. Tweet for Someone Template